apache/trafficcontrol/docs/source/admin/traffic_ops.rst

 .. impl-detail:: The name of this file is derived from the current database used in the implementation of Traffic Vault - `Riak KV <https://riak.com/products/riak-kv/index.html>`_.

 :password:	The password to use when authenticating with Traffic Vault
 :user:		The username to use when authenticating with Traffic Vault
+:tlsConfig:	Options specifying how Traffic Ops uses TLS to connect to Traffic Vault go here.
+For a complete list of options, see `the crypto/tls GoDoc <https://godoc.org/crypto/tls#Config>`_.
+	:maxVersion:	This is the highest TLS version that Traffic Ops is allowed to use to connect to Traffic Vault.
+TLS 1.0 is 769, TLS 1.1 is 770, etc.

 Example riak.conf
 '''''''''''''''''